krot3232/smppsim/README.md

 curl http://localhost:8088
 ```

+What else that port answers — statistics, MO injection and a shutdown command — is in [HTTP Interface](#http-interface).

 ## Test Message Scripts

 `smpp-bash/` holds a set of command line tools that drive the simulator over real SMPP — submitting messages, receiving them, querying, cancelling, replacing and pinging a session — so a running instance can be checked without installing an SMPP client.
 They are plain bash over `/dev/tcp`: no client library, no Java, nothing to install, and the exit status of each one distinguishes the failure modes, which makes them usable as smoke tests in CI.